 - Cisco’s TelePresence, a hyper form of HD telecommunication across multiple locations

-There is a move toward the more mythic and noble weapons of a bygone era: the lightsaber rather than the blaster.
+In Star Wars there is a move toward the more mythic and noble weapons of a bygone era: the lightsaber rather than the blaster.
 We do, however, have a greater emphasis on robotic prosthetics in Star Wars, especially with missing limbs.
 We saw Luke obtain a new artificial hand in Episode V, and in the prequel, Anakin/Darth Vader gained hands, legs, and respiratory apparatus in Episode III.
-And while robotic and android creatures pop up in various episodes, it’s not until Star Trek: The Next Generation than we have an android Bridge crewman in the character Data.
+And while robotic and android creatures pop up in various episodes, it’s not until Star Trek: The Next Generation that we have an android Bridge crewman in the character Data.
 Star Wars has (an)droids everywhere.
 These are the droids you’re looking for.

 Cosmology: Physics vs. Psi